 Monumental Sports & Entertainment (MSE) is one of the largest integrated sports and entertainment companies in the U.S., reaching fans across the Mid-Atlantic region.
 MSE owns 8 teams, including the NBA’s Washington Wizards and the NHL’s Washington Capitals.
 In addition, MSE manages several facilities such as Capital One Arena in Washington, D.C.
 MSE also operates Monumental Sports Network (MSN) with the NBC Sports Group and has an ownership stake in esports franchise Team Liquid.

-The Wachs Strategies analysis highlighted that while MSE was involved in many activities at the MSE Foundation, team, player, and league levels, there were no centralized efforts that audiences could understand and that would move the needle on a specific issue.
+The Wachs Strategies’ analysis highlighted that while MSE was involved in many activities at the MSE Foundation, team, player, and league levels, there were no centralized efforts that audiences could understand and that would move the needle on a specific issue.
 Multiple competing events and messages on different topics caused confusion, and there was limited enterprise-wide coordination or engagement.
-This confusion resulted in missed opportunities for focused community impact and to create business benefits such as increased revenue from corporate partnerships and connecting MSE’s brand to their community work.
+This confusion resulted in missed opportunities for focused community impact and the ability to create business benefits such as increased revenue from corporate partnerships and connecting MSE’s brand to their community work.

-Wachs Strategies and a cross functional MSE team explored several potential scenarios for focus and determined that MSE’s strongest assets to bring to the community including three things: (1) the ability to create and amplify messages both in arena and through digital reach to hundreds of thousands of people; (2) the opportunity to engage players, employees, and fans; and (3) ongoing business investments in the region that contribute to a vibrant economy for all.
+Wachs Strategies and a cross-functional MSE team explored several potential scenarios for focus and determined that MSE’s strongest assets to bring to the community included three things: (1) the ability to create and amplify messages both in arena and through digital reach to hundreds of thousands of people; (2) the opportunity to engage players, employees, and fans; and (3) ongoing business investments in the region that contribute to a vibrant economy for all.
 As a leading company in the region with an unmatched audience reach, a strong and talented employee base, communications and story-telling expertise, multiple events in arenas, and multi-media entertainment platforms, MSE will bring these strengths to the table for community partners to lift up their work and strengthen their impact.

-The new social impact program shines a spotlight on a different issue area and a corresponding nonprofit partner each month within the three focus areas of kids, heroes, and community.
+The new social impact program shines a spotlight on a different issue area and a corresponding nonprofit partner each month within the three focus areas: kids, heroes, and community.
 Monthly themes were chosen through a collaborative process to accommodate league commitments and stakeholder priorities.
 In addition to a monthly grant to each organization made by the MSE Foundation, employees, players and fans will engage in volunteer activities, amplify key messages, and contribute monetary donations.

 The strategy is set to both increase MSE’s community impact and increase business value.
-By streamlining the MSE Foundation revenue sources and consolidating grantmaking to support fewer organizations with more focus, more emphasis will go into elevating selected organizations and result in more tangible impact.
+By streamlining the MSE Foundation revenue sources and consolidating grantmaking to support fewer organizations, more emphasis will go into elevating selected organizations and result in more tangible impact.
 Revenue will grow from corporate sponsors of the monthly themes and deepen relationships between MSE and their corporate partners as they collaborate on causes that matter to both of them.
 A cohesive and clear narrative of MSE’s community impact will strengthen MSE’s brand with fans, players and the general public.
 Finally, employees will engage in new ways with several issues, increasing their overall engagement.

 For successful implementation, Wachs Strategies led a cross-functional team of key departments that met regularly to discuss and design the details of the program and the various activations required.
 This included representatives from the Foundation, communications, community relations, corporate partnerships, marketing, human resources, and the executive team.
 Social impact was elevated as a strategic business priority within MSE and a Vice President of Social Impact leadership position was created in the executive office to coordinate the cross-functional efforts needed to bring the full strengths of MSE to the community.
-The team also created a regular dashboard of metrics that include both business and community results to track and adapt the program.
+The team also created a regular dashboard of metrics that include both business and community results and measure adaptation to the program.